 Since inception in 2015, ChicagoCHEC has been a key player in advancing cancer health equity at the local and national level.
-ChicagoCHEC works with over 20 Community Partners in and around Chicago, has directly engaged 28 undergraduate and post-baccalaureate students to become involved in cancer research via the 2016 & 2017 ChicagoCHEC Research Fellows Program and continues to work with many trainees as a part of the ChicagoCHEC Incubator & Catalyst Grant Program and other programming.
+ChicagoCHEC works with over 20 Community Partners in and around Chicago, has directly engaged 65 undergraduate and post-baccalaureate students to become involved in cancer research via the ChicagoCHEC Research Fellows Program and the LEaP program and continues to work with many trainees as a part of the ChicagoCHEC Incubator & Catalyst Grant Program and other programming.
 To date, ChicagoCHEC consists of approximately 90 direct members who are involved in either research, training or community outreach and development.

 Expansion of the ChicagoCHEC Research Portfolio and Training Recently, our work has expanded to include the LGBTQ community and an exciting opportunity to understand lung cancer disparities in Cuba.
 In the Spring of 2017, we expanded our research program to include two more research projects – one focused on Breast Cancer Disparities and one focused on Engaging Citizen Scientists as a means to improve Prostate Cancer Screening.

-Below is a snapshot of our current research areas!
+Below is a snapshot of our publications in our current research areas

 Our 2017 Community Forum, Community County: It Takes a Village to Defeat Cancer was our largest community event to date!
 The event came to a close with Keynote Speaker, Colon Cancer Survivor, and Blue Hat Foundation Founder, Candace Henley’s powerful words on screening, health access, and having a network for support!